-If STAR+PLUS MMP is new for you, you can keep seeing the doctors you go to now for 90 days or until the new health risk assessment is finished.
+If Superior STAR+PLUS MMP is new for you, you can keep using the doctors you go to now for 90 days or until the new health risk assessment is finished.

-After 90 days for most services, but six months for long-term services and supports (LTSS) or nine months if you are diagnosed with and receiving treatment for a terminal illness, you will need to see doctors and other providers in the Superior STAR+PLUS MMP network.
+After 90 days for most services, but six months for long-term services and supports (LTSS) or nine months if you are diagnosed with and receiving treatment for a terminal illness, you will need to use doctors and other providers in the Superior STAR+PLUS MMP network.
 A network provider is a provider who works with the health plan.
-See Chapter 3, Section A, page 32 for more information on getting care.
+Refer to Chapter 3, Section A, page 35 for more information on getting care.